A Peruvian restaurant will open its new location in Bear later this month.

 Chicken House operated a location in north Wilmington for a time and more recently opened a restaurant in Middletown.

-One appetizer offering of Peruchos features french fries with bits of hot dog, chicken and sauces.
-Other offerings from Chicken House and Peruchos have stir fried rice, pasta and other ingredients.
+One example of the melding is an appetizer offering of Peruchos features french fries with bits of hot dog, chicken and sauces.
+Other offerings from Chicken House and Peruchos feature stir fried rice, pasta and other ingredients.